FukaOno/Ongoing-Your-Favorite-Nutritionist/notes.md

 4 excel sheets-> 11,848 Foods
   -> convert into csv✅-> Turn into an endpoint (able to query through HTTP) by parse with python✅-> store in DB(connect MySQL)

-# Meal Plan

-- Create a balanced meal plan to fill the identified gaps Edamam Recipe API->https://developer.edamam.com/edamam-recipe-api-> its not free now

 - generate meal plan templates spoonacular API-> https://www.postman.com/spoonacular-api/spoonacular-api/request/m1148g0/search-recipes

-- Set up API calls to fetch nutritional information
-- Parse and process API responses in Python

 *Use tools like Postman or Python's unittest to validate your API and database logic.*